dronetag/drone-scanner/docs/features.md

 ## Supported smartphones

 - the ability of a phone to receive Bluetooth 5 Extended Advertisements must be proven experimentally.
 A list of smartphones that have been tested for receiving Remote ID signals is available [here](https://github.com/opendroneid/receiver-android/blob/master/supported-smartphones.md).
+Please contribute to the list if you have any valuable information.